 The first time I saw the title of the book, I only had one thing at the back of my mind.
 What in the name of creativity is this guy driving at?
 Ewa happens to be my favourite food and Dodo can never do anything illegal in my own opinion.
 Just imagine someone now wrote a whole book on Ewa Agoyin and Dodo, then he must have devoured the food and the afterlife of the food.
 Making books that will keep people glued to each word and each line is something many writers can’t crack, at least not everybody is gifted to think outside the box, but the writer has achieved this effortlessly.
 Did I just insert effortlessly?
 Yes!
 You heard me write and maybe right too.
 Whenever I am asked to review a book or any work of art, I love to make it personal, so let us get to the basis.

-The introductory pages are part of the most important thing to consider while publishing a book, you have to make your readers see you in another light or make them see you as a person who has come to relieve them of any stress.
+The introductory pages are part of the most important things to consider while publishing a book, you have to make your readers see you in another light or make them see you as a person who has come to relieve them of any stress.
 Ewa Agoyin and Dodo has achieved that with the succinct introduction and world-class graphical user interface that will leave you to salivate and crave for the meal.
 But most importantly, the positive message the book is trying to convey came in handy in the most understandable manner, the choice of words are original and relatable.
 The introductory part is magical and will leave you to be a little impatient to finish the whole book.

 The terrified and liberal people couldn’t have come anywhere better than the beginning, I remember when I just gained admission, I was the terrified kind of person, I was really shaken by the sight of the things I saw.
-The originality of words and simplicity of examples are what makes reading fun, it takes a writer with depth to figure it out.
+The originality of words and simplicity of examples is what makes reading fun, it takes a writer with depth to figure it out.

 If all your humanity was like a gas in a tank, your choices would be the nozzle.
 Consider your CGPA presently.
 How far can you get if you put in your best?
 There’s a system for these things, there’s no magic involved.
 I wish there is a lot of space to write all the beautiful footnotes and break them down bit by bit, but I won’t be doing that, you will need to get a copy, read it and experience the life you’ll live, the one you have lived before or the one you are living presently.
-Real life experience is the best teacher, for obvious reasons, successful people are highly intelligent people, they seek knowledge and don’t base their existence only on what their religion is saying.
+Real-life experience is the best teacher, for obvious reasons, successful people are highly intelligent people, they seek knowledge and don’t base their existence only on what their religion is saying.
 There is a God factor in our existence, but it is logical to conclude that we are all engineered by God’s ingenuity.

 - Think Like A Genius – Todd Siler